basavaraj1985/Dolphin/README.md

 <p>
 Features: <br>

-Multithreaded runs with the ability of running each thread/test on different env/configuration.
+Multithreaded runs with the ability of running each thread/test on different env/configuration. <br>
-Layered configuration; i.e configuraton could be overrided by runtime parameter, testng parameter.
+Layered configuration; i.e configuraton could be overrided by runtime parameter, testng parameter. <br>
-Easy OO API's.
+Easy OO API's. <br>
-UI Specification validation automated, with no test code requirement. i.e verify all your css/style attributes of elements by configuration and invoking a method.
+UI Specification validation automated, with no test code requirement. i.e verify all your css/style attributes of elements by configuration and invoking a method. <br>
 UI Elements location strategy insulated from test code. i.e. you could provide CSS or XPATH; and mix and match as per convenience.
-Test code doesnt depend on locator strategy.
+Test code doesnt depend on locator strategy. <br>
-Default data provider available with parametrizable filenames; i.e. could be driven from configuration.
+Default data provider available with parametrizable filenames; i.e. could be driven from configuration. <br>
 HTML logging, Smart Delta and failure based reporting to reduce automation analysis time.
-HTML logging enables to see screenshots embedded, errors in red and more styling.
+HTML logging enables to see screenshots embedded, errors in red and more styling. <br>
-EnvRetryAnalyser : if env under test goes down, your tests will wait upto configurable time before failing.
+EnvRetryAnalyser : if env under test goes down, your tests will wait upto configurable time before failing. <br>
-JS error are caught and reported automatically (for firefox browser only).
+JS error are caught and reported automatically (for firefox browser only). <br>
-Google Fighting Layout framework is integrated, could be enabled with flag fightLayoutBugs=true.
+Google Fighting Layout framework is integrated, could be enabled with flag fightLayoutBugs=true. <br>
-And much more..
+And much more.. <br>

 1. On iOSSimulator/Android emulator/real devices automation run support - no code change required.
 Need to work on provisioning profiles for ios. <br>